 He ALWAYS came first.

 My mother had lamented to me she thought, when she married him, she could change his behavior.
 She couldn’t.
 That never works.
 Even if she had finally realized any change in him would never happen, her religious beliefs would not have allowed her to consider leaving him – ever.
+She was what some would call a zealot, I don’t think she knew any better.

 Now, getting back to how writing was therapy for me – I always loved to write but I never thought I had enough talent to proceed.
 With my husband’s encouragement, my writing has evolved.
 Most importantly it has enabled me to tell my story through fictitious people, fictitious places, all of which exhibit my former problems in one degree or another.
 My characters, in turn, come to life on the pages of my books, they are very real to me. when I write about their trauma, their issues, their pain, my own trauma I suffered during childhood is exposed.
 My characters taught me, through their fictitious lives, that my parent’s behavior was not my fault.
 It was their fault.
 Writing helped me grow emotionally.
 It is self-healing and exhilarating as I wind my way through my stories I feel the pages from my own life turning.
 As they unfold to expose feelings of depression and grief, of the terror and constant lies, my pain has slowly healed.
 I love that.